It is better to teach a man to fish... than to hit him with a fish... (usually).

 Optional Wallet Card Handout "What You Need To Know"

-Wallet-sized handout card for steam workers that can be ordered for Seminar Attendees.
+Wallet-sized handout card (see both sides) that can be ordered for Seminar Attendees.

 My Needs for the Seminar